Cjumelin/TS-Tdd-Learningpath/ChapterResume.md

 - Write only the production code needed to pass the one failing test.
 - If no test describes a behavior, it either doesn’t exist or isn’t intended.
 - Each test is independent.
+- Make it work, make it beautiful, make it optimize:
+    - This statement imply to build good design, with consistent interfaces and expressive code during refactoring phase before optimizing it.

 ## Interesting tools and concepts to look at